UoB-HPC/cloverleaf_sycl/README.md

 This is a port of [CloverLeaf](https://github.com/UoB-HPC/cloverleaf_kokkos) from MPI+Kokkos to MPI+SYCL.

+The code structure closely follows the original implementation; filenames are kept the same and new abstractions are contained in the `clover` namespace.

 ## Tested configurations

 The program was compiled and tested on the following configurations.